MelonKony/millmint/site/fiction/cherry.md

 ‘Thank you,’ they said as the plates and saucers came down.

-The coffee was prepared in the old-fashioned way; that is to say, the worse way.
+The coffee was prepared in the old-fashioned way; that is to say, the wrong way.
 But it was hot and the tea cake was good.
 The morning was grey and dulled by cold and the headache of a long arctic winter lingered.
 The light cast on street from the café was pleasant.
 It was not the sort of place she’d come by herself; she’d had enough of these old Inuits.
 Seeing this kind of shop stirred a quiet terror that she’d become them.
 But Tzipora soothed that feeling -- she was a lifeline she could reach for should the future threaten to swallow her.
 It was like she could jump out of her Algic skin and start dressing as Tzipora does; learn some Spanish and carry on as a Mexican or whatever she was.

 ‘Are you a Mexican?’
 Cobian asked abruptly.
 The question made Tzipora sip coffee noisily.